SHADE-AI/daidepp/daide-specification.md

 <!-- End of page 6 -->

 This is sent by the client to the server.
 It means don’t process orders until the deadline.
 It is the equivalent of set wait on the judges.
-The server will reply with **YES(NOT(GOF))**, or **REJ(NOT(GOF))** if the game has not started, the power has been eliminated, or the game has ended..
+The server will reply with **YES(NOT(GOF))**, or **REJ(NOT(GOF))** if the game has not started, the power has been eliminated, or the game has ended.

 > **GOF**